juliuszlosinski/HectorX-GameEngine-Cpp_OpenGL_PhysX/README.md

 **3. Date: 10.08.2021**

-Moving window by using uniforms (the easiest way -> without model matrixes):
+Moving window by using uniforms (the easiest way -> without model matrices):

 ![window_moving](https://user-images.githubusercontent.com/72278818/128925107-7e71ac97-a1b1-48f2-a3f9-dc1ac24f1a77.gif)